wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ﻿# Visuals

 ---

 :::note Where are all the texture mods?

-WSG doesn't cover texture mods as most of our team doesn't use them, but please check out [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide) if it's something you are looking to add to your game.
+WSG keeps things very light on textures, but please check out [Salamand3r's Texture Guide](https://salamand3r.fail/texture-guide) if it's something you are looking to add to your game.

 :::

-## Visual Fixes & Improvements
+## Visual Fixes & Optimizations

 ### [Aqua Performa](https://www.nexusmods.com/newvegas/mods/78617)